-1. ‘Welcome to the team’ onboarding videos outlining important information about the business and its history.
-This is perfect for employees who are just joining the team and need an in-depth introduction to your brand and what it stands for.
+- ‘Welcome to the team’ onboarding videos outlining important information about the business and its history.
+This is perfect for employees who are just joining the team and need an in-depth introduction to your brand, strategy, business objectives, and what you stand for.

-2. New product launch videos for sales and marketing teams: to focus on the key selling points, or help team members craft easy-to-understand sales pitches.
+- New product launch videos for sales and marketing teams which focus on the key selling points of your products or services, or help team members craft easy-to-understand sales pitches.

 To take it one step further, companies wishing to develop a long-term Learning and Development plan could consider character animation.

-It can also help with cost in the long run, as you can reuse your character in multiple videos, which can cut down on production time if you’re working with an animation studio.
+It can also be more cost-effective in the long run, as you can reuse your character in multiple videos, which can cut down on production time if you’re working with an animation studio.

-Now that we better understand the importance of Learning and Development and how animation can play an integral part in a successful plan, let’s explore an example.
+Now that we better understand the importance of Learning and Development and how animation can play an integral part in a successful learning plan for employee development, let’s explore an example.

 Xaxis – Always Learning